bcbio/bcbio-nextgen/docs/contents/pipelines.rst

   calling on the whole genome (``coverage_interval`` is genome) or have more than 50 regional or exome samples called concurrently.

-- `Validation of structural variant detection`_ using multiple calling methods.
-This implements a pipeline that works in tandem with SNP and indel calling to detect larger structural variations like deletions, duplications, inversions and copy number variants (CNVs).

 - An `evaluation of joint calling`_ with GATK HaplotypeCaller, FreeBayes, Platypus and samtools.
 This validates the joint calling implementation, allowing scaling of large population germline experiments.
 It also